Generating low cost electric power

 At TVA, we live our history of service every day.

-TVA’s original 1933 mission of addressing the most important issues in energy, environmental and economic development lives and breathes in our services today.
-Learn about key moments in our history as we’ve tackled important issues in the Tennessee Valley such as power production, flood control and reforestation.
+TVA’s original 1933 purpose—set forth in the TVA Act—was to address the Valley's most important issues in energy, environmental stewardship and economic development.
+Learn about key moments in our history as we’ve tackled important issues in the Tennessee Valley such as power production, flood control and reforestation, and about how our mission of service lives on today.
+Click on the dates below to get a more thorough accounting of TVA's history from decade to decade.

 With the country reeling from the Great Depression, President Roosevelt created his “New Deal” to help America recover.
 The Tennessee Valley Authority was founded to help the hard-hit Tennessee Valley, where it was tasked with improving the quality of life in the region.